 Specific cultural months and days provide the opportunity to recognize and celebrate the contributions, complexities, and richness of different cultural identities.
 They also provide a space for people at Facebook to ask questions and learn about different cultures while giving people who identify with different cultural identities the chance to share what they feel is most important for others to understand.
 These opportunities help us build a stronger intersectional community by allowing the space to share, create understanding, and develop trust.
 Cultural Connections is a celebration of the diversity of our new employees and a way to connect with them.
 We bring new hires together for networking and introductions to our Facebook Resource Groups.

-We’ve embedded accessibility into the different departments that touch the product lifecycle, including research, design, and engineering.
-This approach has allowed our dedicated Accessibility Team to consider conditions like vision loss, hearing loss, motor disabilities and others that might influence interaction with technology as they work across the company to build external and internal tools that promote accessibility.
+We’ve embedded accessibility into the different departments that touch the product lifecycle including research, design and engineering as well as those that design our workspaces and internal tools and those that provide reasonable accommodations to candidates and employees.
+This approach has allowed our teams to consider the different facets of disability such as vision loss, hearing loss, motor disabilities and others that might influence interaction with technology and our environments as they work across the company in support of disability inclusion.

 Also known as “Coaching Circles,” Facebook Circles are small support groups where participants can learn new skills, network, and help others solve problems in an engaging and confidential environment.
 Each circle, led by a Circle Leader, includes about eight to 10 peers who meet for about an hour every other week, over the course of two to three months.